pixeline/KIT-syntax-mode-for-Coda-2/README.md

 - code completion

 ## How ?
-Nothing magickal.
-I simply duplicated the existing HTML syntax mode made by Coda, and adapted it so that it be associated to .kit files.
+No magic here.
+I simply adapted the existing HTML syntax mode by Panic so that it be associated to .kit files.

-## Author
-Alexandre Plennevaux